Azure-Samples/cognitive-services-dotnet-sdk-samples/app-samples/FaceAPIHeadPoseSample/README.md

-# Microsoft Cognitive Service Face Samples: WPF Head Pose Sample Application
+# Microsoft Cognitive Service Face API Samples: Head Pose Sample Application in WPF
-This repo contains the Windows WPF Head pose sample for the Microsoft Face API, an offering within [Microsoft Cognitive Services](https://www.microsoft.com/cognitive-services), will demonstrate how to perform near-real-time head pose analysis on frames taken from a live video stream.
+This repo contains the Windows WPF Head pose sample for the Microsoft Face API, an offering within [Microsoft Cognitive Services](https://www.microsoft.com/cognitive-services), demonstrates how to perform near-real-time head pose analysis on frames taken from a live video stream.
 * Acquire frames from a video source
 * Select which frames to analyze
 * Submit these frames to the API